 Injuries in equine athletes are difficult to treat, and they’re costly and stressful to owners and veterinarians alike.
 There’s a lot of energy and time spent on healing, from pain relief to diagnostic imaging to surgery, and it can all feel in vain with high rates of re-injury.
 Horses are beautiful animals, and anyone dedicated to their health and care wants to provide the best possible outcome from an injury.

-Laser therapy is an option to include in treatment plans for injuries in equine athletes that helps speed up recovery time, reduce pain and inflammation, and reduce the formation of scar tissue.
-Laser therapy devices use red and near-infrared light wavelengths that are readily absorbed by skin, soft tissue, and bone that naturally increase the production of cellular energy.
-Laser therapy treatments help improve circulation and lymphatic drainage, allowing for faster resolution of painful inflammation.
+Equine laser therapy is an option to include in treatment plans that helps speed up recovery time, reduce pain and inflammation, and reduce the formation of scar tissue.
+Laser therapy devices use red and near-infrared light wavelengths readily absorbed by skin, soft tissue, and bone that naturally increase cellular energy production.
+Laser therapy treatments help improve circulation and lymphatic drainage, allowing faster resolution of painful inflammation.

 Equine Injuries Treatable with Laser Therapy

 Laser therapy can be used as part of a treatment plan to increase recovery time and reduce the severity of chronic issues in equine athletes, including:

 A single misstep easily sustains damage to the tendons and ligaments in a horse’s limbs, but the road to recovery can be long.
 One major issue with soft tissue injuries is scar tissue formation, which is weaker and more prone to breakage than normal tissue.
 Laser therapy has been shown to boost collagen production, a major component of soft tissues that make up tendons and ligaments.
 Additionally, collagen alignment is improved by laser therapy treatments, leading to stronger tendons and lowering development of scar tissue and chances for re-injury.